flohil/wdio-workflo/docs/customList.md

 sidebar_label: Customizing a List
 ---

-There are two situations where you might want to create a custom `PageElementList` class:
+There are usually two reasons to create a customized version of `PageElementList`:

-- To add a factory method for a list of your own custom PageElement classes
+- To add a factory method for a list managing instances of customized `PageElement` classes
 - To enhance the base `PageElementList` with additional functionality

 The first situation is usually much more common, so let's start with explaining it in more detail.

-## Adding a List Factory Method for Custom Elements
+## Adding a List Factory Method for a Custom `PageElement`

 In our guide on [Customizing an Element](customElement.md), we create a custom `FeedItem` page element.